 Steady…

-Once your doctor’s given you the go ahead, it’s important not to overdo things and train too hard, too fast, in the first few days.
-Jumping straight into a rigorous routine is a common cause of injuries and sore muscles – it’s far better to go for a few walks and gentle jogs first.
+Once your doctor’s given you the go ahead, it’s important not to overdo things – so avoid training too hard and too fast in the first few days.
+Jumping straight into a rigorous routine is a common cause of injuries and muscles.

 Go!

-From a gentle start, your training routine will begin to develop at a natural, healthy pace.
+Following a gentle start, your training routine should develop at a natural, healthy pace.
 If you’re finding it hard to train alone, consider teaming up with other runners in your area – you’ll benefit from the added support and motivation they can offer, especially on chilly mornings and dark winter evenings!
-Now you’ve started, you need to keep motivated – the tips below should help...